chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

 100 loops, best of 3: 4.72 ms per loop
 {% endhighlight %}

-so when should you use threads? i have no idea. for reference, the fake workload i am creating in this scenario is minimal so it's definitely I/O-bound regardless if storage is local or remote:
+So when should you use threads? i have no idea.
+For reference, the fake workload i am creating in this scenario is minimal so it's definitely I/O-bound regardless if storage is local or remote:

 {% highlight python %}
 timeit fake_work()
 100000 loops, best of 3: 6.75 µs per loop
 {% endhighlight %}

-all i can conclude is that concurrency is not parallelism, threading in python is concurrency, and concurrency in python is a b!tch. that said, you probably don't need threading if you're doing anything locally... although it could be a big file... but how big a file...
+All i can conclude is that concurrency is not parallelism, threading in python is concurrency, and concurrency in python is a b!tch.
+That said, you probably don't need threading if you're doing anything locally... although it could be a big file... but how big a file...
 ARGGGHHH!

+## revisions
+- 2018-01-22: so you like capitals?